benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 You can read and learn from this guide with no special requirements.
 However, to perform  steps shown in this guide yourself, you will need the following:

-1. Access to an existing, or demo, Adobe Analytics account
+1. Access to an existing Adobe Analytics account, or a demo account
-1. A basic understanding of web analytics concepts such as page views, bounce rates, conversions, and funnels
+1. A basic understanding of web analytics concepts, such as page views, bounce rates, conversions, and funnels
 1. Access to an instance of Analysis Workspace with sufficient privileges to create and share segments and calculated metrics
 1. Administrator or developer help, in some cases, to fully implement your Adobe Analytics account.

-## Get Started in Adobe Analytics
+## Get started in Adobe Analytics

 To get started in Adobe Analytics: